raygj/terraform-content/enterprise/azure-devops/azure devops tfe notes and walkthrough.md

 - create a workspace (configure it for API access, do not use a VCS connection) *note* you can automate the creation of workspaces with the desired settings and proper variables using scripts from this [repo](https://github.com/hashicorp/terraform-guides/tree/master/operations)
+- suggest enabling auto apply on the workspace
-- apply any Sentinel policiies
+- apply any Sentinel policies
 - create a user or team API token that will be used in the pipeline

 ## Build a Pipeline